 3. After you and small group have completed your Bridge Map with the frame of references, gather with another small group and share your ideas by asking:

 What are some of the similar and different bits of information in the maps?

 We will then share the most important information to the collaborating small groups.

 Who Are We Together?

 - Personal Frame

-- Visual Mapping Circle Map with Frame of Reference

 - Circle Map

 - Learning Cycles